finnjclancy/options-website/README.md

 ## Acknowledgments

-- Special thanks to all contributors and options trading experts who provided feedback
+- Special thanks to all contributors and options trading experts (youtubers) who helped put this together